 The rack-and-pinion railway, opened in 1893, leads on from Wengen up to the Wengernalp and the saddle of the Kleine Scheidegg, the junction for the Jungfraubahn up to the Jungfraujoch and the highest rail station in Europe.
 Apart from superb mountain views, the line (which is the longest rack railway in Switzerland) provides a convenient rail link to the popular village of Grindelwald.

 The museum provides a fascinating insight into the life of the inhabitants of the Lauterbrunnen Valley and the high-alpine villages of Gimmelwald, Muerren and Wengen, bringing old customs and handcrafts to colorful life.

-The Jungfrau Region has a long tradition as a mountain climbing center and the summit of the Jungfrau was reached as early as 1811.
-The mountain guides of Grindelwald and Lauterbrunnen have rightly gained a legendary reputation, as have their many spectacularly courageous rescue attempts.
-Mountaineers will really be on a high!
+The Jungfrau region has a long tradition as a mountaineering center.
+The Jungfrau Summit was climbed in 1811.
+The mountain guides of Grindelwald and Lauterbrunnen have rightly gained a legendary reputation.
+Climbers will be really excited!

 Mountain biking, unique, environmentally conscious, fun and of course only on the allowed routes!